-All information added or updated since this page first went up 2:20 pm ET, May 9, 2013, is in GREEN TEXT below.
+Information added or updated since this page went live on May 9, 2013, is in GREEN TEXT below.

 Information still to be determined (if any) is in RED TEXT below.

 Dates and times that are subject to change at NASA’s discretion are in PURPLE TEXT below.

 Last update of this page: May 9, 2013, 2:29 pm ET

 This page provides all the information you need regarding the mini-laboratory used for experiments on SSEP Mission 5 to ISS — the NanoRacks Fluids Mixing Enclosure (FME) Mark II, which NanoRacks has also dubbed a “Mixture Tube”.
 Here you will find all the specifications for the mini-lab, a description of its straightforward operation, and all the constraints on your experimental design, including constraints due to the time it takes from submission of your experiment, to arrival and operation on ISS, to return to Earth.

 Before reading this page, be sure to read the Designing the Flight Experiment page.
 It will help you understand how to start thinking about a possible experiment.

 The FME is a very simple mini-laboratory designed to carry small samples of fluids and solids—the Experiment Samples—and provides for the samples to be mixed at an appropriate time in orbit.
 This allows you to explore the effects of microgravity on a physical, chemical, or biological system contained in the mini-lab.

 The FME consists of a single silicone tube that can contain one, two, or three separate volumes of fluids and/or solids.
 The tube is divided into sub-volumes using up to two tube clamps.
 You can think of the FME as one, two, or three small test tubes that can be mixed in orbit.